Optimal Dividend Payments for the Piecewise-Deterministic Poisson Risk Model: Examples

 Finally we demonstrate the comparison of restricted and unrestricted payment schemes through a numerical example, in which $\al=1$, $\delta=0.1$, $c=4$, $\lambda=2$, and $u_0=3$.
-Note that both \eqref{exm1-sec3-cond1} and \eqref{eq-b>0} are satisfied.
-The resulting unrestricted and restricted value functions $V(x)$ and $V_R(x)$ are shown in Figure \ref{fig1} (a).
-We also plot the difference $V(x)-V_R(x)$ in Figure \ref{fig1} (b).
-Note that the plot of $V_R(x)$ in Figure \ref{fig1} (a) demonstrates the limit result of $V_R(x)$ presented in \lemref{lem-bounds}.
+Note that both \eqref{eq-b>0} and \eqref{b0} are satisfied and the threshold and barrier levels are determined to be $ d=6.291707724$ and $b=7.004651047$, respectively.
+The resulting unrestricted and restricted value functions $V(x)$ and $V_R(x)$ are shown in Figure \ref{fig1}(a).
+We also plot the difference $V(x)-V_R(x)$ in Figure \ref{fig1}(b).
+Note that the plot of $V_R(x)$ in Figure \ref{fig1}(a) also demonstrates the limit result of $V_R(x)$ stated in Lemma \ref{lem-bounds}.